2 bomb threats in one week for NY Jewish center

 "We are open.
 We will remain open.
 Whoever is doing this doesn't realize this only makes us #stronger, " the center said in a Facebook post.
 "All are welcome to join us at the JCC."

+The Rochester JCC was one of several Jewish institutions to receive a bomb threat on Sunday in the latest wave of intimidating acts targeting the Jewish community.
+Other locations reporting similar threats included Indianapolis Jewish Community Center in Indiana; the Jewish Community Center of Greater Vancouver in British Columbia, Canada; and The Harry & Rose Samson Family Jewish Community Center in Milwaukee, Wisconsin.
+All reopened a few hours later without incident.

-It was the latest bomb threat to target a Jewish institution in a recent wave of anti-Semitic incidents across the United States.
-Museums, houses of worship, advocacy groups and cemeteries have been targets of bomb threats and vandalism.
+The threats were the latest acts in a recent wave of anti-Semitic incidents across the United States.
+Museums, houses of worship, advocacy groups and cemeteries have been targets of bomb threats and vandalism as federal officials work with state and local authorities to find those responsible.

+One person has been arrested in connection with a small portion of the calls.
+The head of police intelligence for New York City said he believes one person is responsible for most of the nationwide calls and the rest are the work of copycats.
+CNN was unable to confirm or corroborate his theory.
+Meanwhile, law enforcement officials have said they believe many of the threatening calls originated overseas.

-Sunday's incident brings the number of bomb threats in the United States and Canada since January to 154, according to the Center for the Study of Hate and Extremism.
+Sunday's incidents bring the number of threats since January in the United States and Canada to 154, according to the Center for the Study of Hate and Extremism.

 It was not the first threat for the Louis S. Wolk JCC.
 The center also received a bomb threat on Tuesday, March 7, the same day another center in Syracuse and the Anti-Defamation League's New York City headquarters received threats.
 No devices were found at the locations and the centers reopened soon after without incident.